Universality of multiplicity distribution in proton-proton and electron-positron collisions: Discussion

 Several comments are in order.

 (i) We do not offer any explanation of multiplicity distributions in $ e^{+}e^{-}$ collisions.
-Our goal was to demonstrate that the problem of multiplicity distributions in $pp$ could be reduced to $e^{+}e^{-}$ once the fluctuating energy carried away by two leading protons is taken into account.
+Our goal was to demonstrate that the problem of multiplicity distributions in $pp$ could be reduced to $e^{+}e^{-}$ once the fluctuating energy carried away by two leading protons in $pp$ collisions is taken into account.
+We provided new evidence in favor of the hypothesis that the number of produced particles in both systems (also possibly in heavy-ion collisions) is mostly driven by the amount of effective energy deposited into particle production, which naturally varies from event to event, and certain microscopic differences between the two systems are of lesser importance.
+In the literature this problem is extensively discussed in the context of the average number of particles.
+The fact that the similar connection holds between the widths of the full multiplicity distributions in $pp$ and $e^{+}e^{-}$ is new and not {\it a priori} expected.

 (ii) In this paper we focused on the total phase-space multiplicity distributions.
-It is plausible that, as assumed in this Letter, the total number of particles is determined (mostly) by the amount of available energy.
-This is not obvious for limited phase-space bins since the distribution of particles in transverse momentum or rapidity may be modified by some nontrivial dynamics.
-This problem is under investigation.
+It is plausible that the total number of particles is determined (mostly) by the amount of available energy.
+This is not obvious (expected) for limited phase-space bins since the distribution of particles in transverse momentum or rapidity may be modified by some nontrivial dynamics.
+This problem is much more difficult to tackle and any considerations would be strongly model dependent.
+For example, interesting collective effects were recently discovered in $pp$ collisions, see, e.g., \cite{Khachatryan:2010gv}, and their origin is still under debate \cite{Dusling:2015gta}.
+A possible parton rescattering (cascade, hydrodynamics) or other sources of correlations are not expected to significantly change the total number of produced particles.